tarunngusain08/Say-HI-/README.md

 - Implement proper error handling for user inputs and server-side operations
 - Provide meaningful error messages to users

-### User Experience (UX)
-- Intuitive user interface for messaging
-- Responsive design for different devices

-### Deployment
-- Deploy the application on a server (e.g., AWS, Heroku, DigitalOcean)
-- Set up a domain and configure SSL for secure communication

 ## Additional Functional Requirements